Iced Brown Sugar Tea Latte

 - Boil water.Boil water on the stovetop or in an electric kettle (set it to 208°F).
 Use filtered water if possible since better tea is made with better water.

-- Combine brown sugar and 2 tablespoons hot water.
-Stir until sugar has dissolved.
+- Make a brown simple syrup by combining brown sugar and 2 tablespoons hot water.
+Stir until sugar dissolves.

 I want to use almond milk and swerve brown sugar substitute will this work and cut down some of the sugar?